Card database conventions

 Format

-The card format indicates the legality of a card regarding competitive play.
+The format indicates the legality of a card regarding competitive play.
 All cards have a format.
-It's not shown on cards, but information can easily be found on official Pokémon TCG sources.
+It can be deduced from the regulation mark.
+For older cards that don't have a regulation mark, information can easily be found on official Pokémon TCG sources.
 The available card formats are: